Today, I'm going to teach you video producers and aspiring filmmakers the 9 best ways to find emails to anyone that you want to reach out to.

 The Chrome extension works wonders 2.
 There it goes again.
 The Chrome extension works wonders too.

-For example, if I want to reach out to an architecture firm, I will look to find the firm on LinkedIn, and then I will look for somebody with a marketing title.
-Not every business uses the title of chief marketing officer, but there is always somebody that is at the top of the food chain when it comes to marketing - head of marketing, director of marketing, marketing director... know what I mean Vern?
+Still relevant today: not every business uses the title of chief marketing officer, but there is always somebody that is at the top of the food chain when it comes to marketing - head of marketing, director of marketing, marketing director... know what I mean Vern?

 Whoever that turkey is, that's the person you want to pitch!
 Like it or not, whoever wears this hat at your client’s business is your boss… possibly.